ionnss/LazyTerminal/README.md

 - "What’s the best way to delete a file in Linux?"
 - "How do I create a virtual environment in Python?"

+While inspired by WARP, LazyTerminal is not meant for building entire applications with an LLM.
+Keep it simple and efficient.

 ---

 ## Features